Ports and Shipping

 REEFVTS is operated under joint arrangements between the Australian Maritime Safety Authority and Maritime Safety Queensland.

 Following the commencement of REEFVTS in 2004, there has been a steady increase in shipping movements within the GBR Marine Park.
-Between 2013 and 2016, an average of approximately 9,500 voyages to and from trading ports along the GBR coast occurred within the Marine Park and Torres Strait region each year (Qld Govt, 2015 and 2016).
+In 2017, 11,412 voyages to and from trading ports along the GBR coast occurred within the Marine Park and Torres Strait region; a 4% increase since 2015 (Qld Govt, 2017).
 Nevertheless, REEFVTS has been effective in managing shipping in the GBR Marine Park.
 No incidents have occurred within the coverage area of the system since coming into operation.

 The only incident to occur in recent years was the grounding of the Chinese-registered bulk carrier, Shen Neng I, on 3 April 2010 at Douglas Shoal north-east of Gladstone.
 The vessel was laden with coal and fuel oil bound for China.
 At the time, this area was outside of the coverage of REEFVTS, which ran from the Torres Strait to south of Mackay, missing the southern part of the GBR.
 The vessel severely damaged approximately 115,000m2 of coral through direct impact and contamination from anti-foulant paint.
 No coal or oil spill occurred.